-During the first quarter of 2016, we paid a quarterly cash dividend of \$0.13 per share of our common stock totaling \$36 million.
+During the second quarter of 2016, we paid a quarterly cash dividend of \$0.13 per share of our common stock totaling \$36 million.
 We expect to continue to pay quarterly cash dividends on our common stock, subject to declaration of our board of directors.
-We intend to fund any future dividends from cash generated from our operations.
+In July 2016, we declared a cash dividend of \$0.13 per share, payable on September 30, 2016, to stockholders of record on September 21, 2016.
+We intend to fund this dividend, as well as any future dividends, from cash generated from our operations.
 Future cash dividends, if any, will be at the discretion of our board of directors and the amount of cash dividends per share will depend upon, among other things, our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions, number of shares of common stock outstanding and other factors the board of directors may deem relevant.
 The timing and amount of future dividend payments will be at the discretion of our board of directors.
-See "Risk Factors-Our ability to pay regular dividends to our stockholders is subject to the discretion of our board of directors and may be limited by our holding company structure and applicable provisions of Delaware law."
+See "Risk Factors-Our ability to pay regular dividends to our stockholders is subject to the discretion of our board of directors and paplicable provisions of Delaware law."